 A confidentiality agreement typically refers to a broader agreement that protects confidential information, whether it is shared with a specific individual, a company, or in a general business context.
 It establishes a confidential relationship and outlines the obligations and restrictions regarding the handling and disclosure of sensitive information.

-Situations where a confidentiality agreement is commonly used
+Common situations when a confidentiality agreement is used

 By establishing a comprehensive framework for handling confidential information, a confidentiality agreement helps protect the interests of the parties involved and serves as a legal recourse in case of a breach.
 It also provides a clear understanding of the expectations, responsibilities, and limitations concerning confidential information.